Health Topic Center

 CBS Baltimore Health News

-- 1st Case Of West Nile Virus Confirmed In Maryland This Year The Maryland Department of Health confirms the first case of West Nile virus in Maryland this year.
+- 3 Cases Of West Nile Virus Confirmed In Baltimore The Baltimore City Health Department announces its first cases of West Nile virus.

 - Officials Spraying For Mosquitoes In Areas Of Baltimore County Officials are spraying for mosquitoes in some areas of northern Baltimore County to help prevent West Nile virus.

 - Baltimore County Man With West Nile Virus Dies From Unrelated Causes For the first time this year, a person in Baltimore County contracts West Nile virus.
 That person has died, but from unrelated causes.

 - American Diabetes Association Launches 'Fabulous You' Program We all want to feel fabulous, but for women living with Type 2 diabetes, it can be a difficult goal.
 That's why the Maryland Diabetes Association is launching a new program called "Fabulous You" and it's working!